Feifei Feng

 Alex Dixon is a designer and thinker.
 His role includes making sure the team is advancing the studio’s vision and crafting innovative strategies in response to client's briefs.
 He is interested in developing forward-thinking ideas for architecture, the building industry and the urban environment.
 Alex has a Master of Architecture from MIT and a Bachelor of Philosophy with Honors and Bachelor of Science from the University of Pittsburgh.

-Before founding the practice, Alex worked at Safdie Architects, Joseph Wong Design Associates in China, Sitbon Architectes in Paris and Kennedy & Violich Architecture in Boston.
+Before founding the practice, Alex worked at Safdie Architects, Joseph Wong Design Associates in China and Kennedy & Violich Architecture in Boston.
 Major projects included: Hyatt Regency Shanghai, China, Housing Development Masterplan, Nanjing, China, Eco Data Center, Raufarhöfn, Iceland, Intercoastal Museum and Visitor Center, New Orleans, Louisiana, Office/Hotel, Boston, Massachusetts, Affordable Housing, Riyadh, Saudi Arabia.

 Zhiyan Xu